sgmurphy/wordpress-plugins/wp-responsive-menu/readme.txt

 * Makes your site menu work better on mobile devices.
 * Easy to customize without any coding skills.
 * Allows you to set the menu open direction to top/bottom/left/right to match your needs.
-* Option to chnage menu icon animation to match your site.
+* Option to change menu icon animation to match your site.
-* Add your logo to menu bar and easily specify a link to it.
+* Add your logo to the menu bar and easily specify a link to it.
 * Comes in two different display options to match your taste.
-* Quickly hide the unwanted elements when the responsive menu is active.
+* Quickly hide unwanted elements when the responsive menu is active.
-* Provides better option to open/close menu with simple swipe gestures.
+* Provides better options to open/close the menu with simple swipe gestures.
 * Easily configure font sizes and styles from the settings.
-* Gives you flexibility to add a search box inside menu.
+* Gives you the flexibility to add a search box inside the menu.
-* Option to display the search option on menu bar(PRO).
+* Option to display the search option on the menu bar (PRO).
-* Integrates flawlessly with WooCommerce(PRO).
+* Integrates flawlessly with WooCommerce (PRO).
-* Better support for RTL sites(PRO).
+* Better support for RTL sites (PRO).
-* Allows to add social media icons to menu(PRO).
+* Allows you to add social media icons to the menu (PRO).
-* You can easily change the menu fonts with any custom/google fonts(PRO).
+* You can easily change the menu fonts with any custom/Google fonts (PRO).
-* Change the sub menu and menu icons easily(PRO).
+* Change the sub-menu and menu icons easily (PRO).
-* Plugin has the functionality where you can easily import predefined demo by doing a single click.
+* The plugin has functionality where you can easily import predefined demos with a single click.
 * And much more coming soon...

-This plugin works out of box with any theme frameworks like genesis or thesis or any theme and it also works fine with multisite setups.
+This plugin works out of the box with any theme frameworks like Genesis or Thesis or any theme and it also works fine with multisite setups.

-= WP Responsive Menu Pro In action =
+= WP Responsive Menu Pro In Action =
 [youtube https://www.youtube.com/watch?v=6_XqAfZoRJ8]

 = Important Notes =
 [Upgrade to PRO](http://magnigenie.com/wp-responsive-menu-pro/) to avail better support and unrestricted access to WP Responsive Menu.

 If you have any suggestions for a new plugin, feel free to email us at info@magnigenie.com.

-[Click here](https://www.magnigenie.com/wp-responsive-menu-mobile-menu-plugin-wordpress/) to check the demo for free and pro version.
+[Click here](https://www.magnigenie.com/wp-responsive-menu-mobile-menu-plugin-wordpress/) to check the demo for free and pro versions.

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.
 2. Search for "WP Responsive Menu".
 3. Click install.
 4. Click activate.
-5. Once the plugin is installed then you can see WPR Menu on the left navigation bar of WordPress Dashboard.
+5. Once the plugin is installed, you can see WPR Menu on the left navigation bar of the WordPress Dashboard.

 == Screenshots ==

 1. General settings.
 2. Appearance settings.
 3. Widget Menu settings.
 4. Colors settings.
 5. Fonts settings.
 6. Icons settings.
 7. Social settings.
 8. Demo import settings.

-9. Live Preview
+9. Live Preview.

-10. Predefined demo
+10. Predefined demo.

-11. Frontend screen view
+11. Frontend screen view.

-12. Frontend menu screen view
+12. Frontend menu screen view.

-== ChangeLog ==
+== Changelog ==

 = Version 3.1.8 =
 * Updated: Custom menu icon default position value.
 * Fixed: Swipe functionality issue.
 * Fixed: Open Submenu On Parent Click issue.
-* Fixed: Borders For Menu Items functionality issue and Css issue.
+* Fixed: Borders For Menu Items functionality issue and CSS issue.
 * Updated: Removed Unused option for custom menu.
 * Fixed: Menu Title Font Size, Menu Title Font Weight issue.

 = Version 3.1.7.4 =

-* Pro-plugin feature options added
+* Pro-plugin feature options added.
-* Code cleanup
+* Code cleanup.

 = Version 3.1.7.3 =

-* Fixed select option values save issues
+* Fixed select option values save issues.
-* Removed unused setting options for "Custom menu"
+* Removed unused setting options for "Custom menu".
-* Code cleanup
+* Code cleanup.

 = Version 3.1.7.2 =

-* Fixed security issues
+* Fixed security issues.
-* Code cleanup
+* Code cleanup.

 = Version 3.1.7.1 =

-* Security updates
+* Security updates.
-* Code cleanup
+* Code cleanup.

 = Version 3.1.7 =
 * Fixed security issues.
-* Tested with latest WordPress and fixed required things.
+* Tested with the latest WordPress and fixed required things.
 * Added filters for before and after menu content.

 = Version 3.1.6 =

-* Removed unused files
+* Removed unused files.
-* Admin settings Checkbox Enable/Disable issue fixed
+* Admin settings Checkbox Enable/Disable issue fixed.
-* Fixed blank value saving issue
+* Fixed blank value saving issue.

 = Version 3.1.5 =

-* Tested with latest WordPress and PHP.
+* Tested with the latest WordPress and PHP.
-* Fixed issues related PHP 8.0
+* Fixed issues related to PHP 8.0.

 = Version 3.1.4 =

-* Changed core structure
+* Changed core structure.
-* Admin ui changed
+* Admin UI changed.
-* css and js optimized
+* CSS and JS optimized.
-* Changed live preview functionality
+* Changed live preview functionality.
-* Fixed issue with demo import
+* Fixed issue with demo import.

 = Version 3.1.3 =

-* Fixed css issue for html overflow property
+* Fixed CSS issue for HTML overflow property.

 = Version 3.1.2 =

-* Fixed issue for filter
+* Fixed issue for filter.
-* Fixed iPhone issue for not showing menus
+* Fixed iPhone issue for not showing menus.

 = Version 3.1.1 =

-* Fixed issue for constant
+* Fixed issue for constant.

 = Version 3.1 =

-* Added developer hooks for before menu element and after menu element
+* Added developer hooks for before menu element and after menu element.
-* Added custom css editor
+* Added custom CSS editor.
-* Added WYSIWYG editor for before menu content and after menu content
+* Added WYSIWYG editor for before menu content and after menu content.
-* Option added for menu bar height
+* Option added for menu bar height.
-* Fixed option issue for push menu
+* Fixed option issue for push menu.
-* Code optimized
+* Code optimized.
-* Css optimized
+* CSS optimized.

 = Version 3.0.4 =

-* WPML Support added(PRO).
+* WPML Support added (PRO).
 * Polylang support added.
-* Added option to hide menu on specific pages(PRO.)
+* Added option to hide menu on specific pages (PRO).
 * Added option for menu title link.
 * Added alt tag to logo image.
-* Fixed compatibility issues with divi theme.
+* Fixed compatibility issues with Divi theme.
 * Code optimization.
 * Bug fixes.

 = Version 3.0.3 =
 * Removed large screen option.
 * Fixed push menu width issue for large screens.
 * Fixed logo click open menu and then reloads.